cosmos/cosmos-sdk/docs/spec/ibc/ibc.md

 ### [MVP4](./mvp4.md)

-ACK verification and messaging queue is implemented to make it failsafe.
-Modules will register callback to handle failure when they register handlers.
+ACK verification / timeout handler helper functions and messaging queue are implemented to make it failsafe.
+Callbacks will be registered to the dispatcher to handle failure when they register handlers.